atomisthq/docs/docs/automations/commands.md

 Trigger your automations from your dashboard[LINK] or Slack!
 Command handlers respond to requests in Slack -- like `@atomist do my thing` or a button press[LINK to button instructions].
 Each command handler also responds over REST or on the dashboard.
 You can create your own command handlers to make the Atomist bot do what you want.

-To create your own command handlers, you'll need
+For the fastest path to a command handler, follow [this quick-start Command Handler blog post](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).

+If you already have an automation client, this page will help you add a command handler to it.

+You'll need
-[ ] an automation client of your own [LINK to quick start] [ ] a task you want to automate (even if it's just saying "hi") [ ] a phrase that people can say in Slack
-[ ] a name for the command handler
+[ ] an automation client of your own [LINK to quick start] [ ] a task you want to automate (even if it's just saying "hi") [ ] a phrase that people can say in Slack to trigger it [ ] a name for the command handler

 For the purposes of this guide, we'll create MyCommandHandler, which responds to "do my thing".